Dlang-UPB/D-Summer-School/docs/ranges/dranges.md

 Navigate to the `Ranges/practice/linkedList` directory.
 Inspect the `linkedList.d` file.
 What does the code do?

-- Implement the "initListOfTen" function that has the signature: "void initList(ref LinkedList start)".
+- Implement the "initListOfTen" function that has the signature: "void initList(T)(ref LinkedList!T start)".
 This function initializes a list of 10 elements where `node(i)` contains `i`.
 Write a unittest to make sure the function works properly.
 - Answer this [quiz](./quiz/mem.md)
 - Implement the required methods such that `LinkedList` is an `InputRange`.
 To test the functionality, write a unittest that contains a foreach loop that iterates over a `LinkedList`.